 “I very frequently get the question: ‘what’s going to change in the next 10 years?’
 And that is a very interesting question; it’s a very common one.
 I almost never get the question: ‘what’s not going to change in the next 10 years?’
 And I submit to you that that second question is actually the more important of the two – because you can build a business strategy around the things that are stable in time….in our retail business, we know that customers want low prices and I know that’s going to be true 10 years from now.
 They want fast delivery, they want vast selection.

-It’s impossible to imagine a future 10 years from now where a customer comes up and says, ‘Jeff I love Amazon, I just wish the prices were a little higher [or] I love Amazon, I just wish you’d deliver a little more slowly.’
+It’s impossible to imagine a future 10 years from now where a company comes up and says, ‘Jeff I love Amazon, I just wish the prices were a little higher [or] I love Amazon, I just wish you’d deliver a little more slowly.’
 Impossible [to imagine that future]… When you have something that you know is true, even over the long-term, you can afford to put a lot of energy into it.“

 For your company to be successful, you need to start identifying what is going to be true ten years from now.
 They are going to want a better product or service.
 Your customers want to get that for a lower price.
 And they want value.
 Once you write down the facts, you can strategize your company’s next move.